maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 ## 📌Overview
 🎯**Project Objectives**
 This project uses Power BI to analyze and visualize global sale data for a retail company named Superstore, which operates across multiple markets and continents.
-The company is growing fast and aiming to expand their markets and strategic products
+The company is growing fast and aiming to expand their markets and strategic products\
-Our main goals are:
+Our main goal is to provide senior managers data-driven insights to:
+- Get an overview of business performance in terms of sales, profit, and order return rate over the years, markets and products
+- Identify growth markets and strategic products, which lead to better market strategy, commercial tactics and product portfolio
--
+- Shorten decision time

 ❓**Business questions**
-- Overall performance: How is the business performing in terms of sales, profit, and order return rate in different years, market and product categories?
+- Overall performance: How is the business performing in general?
 - Market performance: How different markets are performing and where should we expand?
 - Product performance: What are strategic products should be prioritized?